14790897/Jekyll-pages.github.io/_posts/2023-06-21-SwitchingIndustriesHowtoTransferYourSkills.md

 ---
-title: Switching Industries: How to Transfer Your Skills
+title: "Switching Industries: How to Transfer Your Skills"
 date: 2023-06-21
 layout: single
 categories: lifestyle